Sewage treatment: Disinfection

 Disinfection of treated sewage aims to kill pathogens (disease-causing microorganisms) prior to disposal.
 It is increasingly effective after more elements of the foregoing treatment sequence have been completed.
 The purpose of disinfection in the treatment of sewage is to substantially reduce the number of pathogens in the water to be discharged back into the environment or to be reused.
+The target level of reduction of biological contaminants like pathogens is often regulated by the presiding governmental authority.
 The effectiveness of disinfection depends on the quality of the water being treated (e.g. turbidity, pH, etc.), the type of disinfection being used, the disinfectant dosage (concentration and time), and other environmental variables.
 Water with high turbidity will be treated less successfully, since solid matter can shield organisms, especially from ultraviolet light or if contact times are low.
 Generally, short contact times, low doses and high flows all militate against effective disinfection.
 Common methods of disinfection include ozone, chlorine, ultraviolet light, or sodium hypochlorite.
 Monochloramine, which is used for drinking water, is not used in the treatment of sewage because of its persistence.

 Chlorination remains the most common form of treated sewage disinfection in many countries due to its low cost and long-term history of effectiveness.
 One disadvantage is that chlorination of residual organic material can generate chlorinated-organic compounds that may be carcinogenic or harmful to the environment.
 Residual chlorine or chloramines may also be capable of chlorinating organic material in the natural aquatic environment.
 Further, because residual chlorine is toxic to aquatic species, the treated effluent must also be chemically dechlorinated, adding to the complexity and cost of treatment.